vuejs/vue-class-component/README.md

 #### Process Initial Property on Custom Decorators

-If you pass the object that has `hookInitialProperty: true` option, `createDecorator`'s callback will receive initial value of each property as the 3rd argument.
+If you pass the object that has `getInitialProperty: true` option, `createDecorator`'s callback will receive initial value of each property as the 3rd argument.
 Note that the properties will no longer be collected as component data in that case.

 ### Adding Custom Hooks